corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/handling-flag-days.md

 {{< /note >}}
 Outlined below are some basic suggestions to best deal with flag days.
 Note that to avoid any issues restarting the Notary nodes, a Notary operator should ensure that all nodes have accepted the parameter update.
-See [Network parameters update process]({{< relref "../network/network-map.md#network-parameters-update-process" >}}) for more information.
+See [Updating network parameters]({{< relref "../network/network-parameters.md#updating-network-parameters" >}}) for more information.

 ## Single notary

 With a simple non-HA Notary service, a zero-downtime parameter update is not possible.
-After the flag day the service must be restarted, either manually and immediately after the flag day (if the network operator in control of the flag day is also in control of the Notary) or automatically when the Notary next polls the Network Map service (e.g. using a daemon to restart the service after any shutdowns).
+After the flag day the service must be restarted, either manually and immediately after the flag day (if the network operator in control of the flag day is also in control of the Notary) or automatically when the Notary next polls the Network Map service (for example, using a daemon to restart the service after any shutdowns).

 Although immediately restarting manually after a flag day should be preferred, there is a chance that a notarisation request is sent during the downtime from a node who is not yet aware of the flag day.
 If network participants cannot handle Notary downtime then a HA notary